 Ya Nui Beach Restaurants and Food

-In high season there are two restaurants here and vendors pass by with fruit and snacks.
+There are two restaurants located on the other side of the beach road and vendors pass by with fruit and snacks.
 There are shops and restaurants 500 metres down the road towards Rawai.

 Ya Nui Beach Activities